-All tax credit units are subject to the above rent requirements except if:
+All tax credit units are subject to the above rent requirements unless:

-- e.
-A contract unit receives a Low-Income Housing Tax Credit (LIHTC); and - f. the unit is NOT located in a qualified census tract; and - g. there are comparable tax credit units of the same bedroom size in the building that do not have rental assistance other than the tax credit; and - h. the tax credit rent exceeds the fair market rental (or exception payment standard) minus any utility allowance for tenant paid utilities as determined for units without tax credits above;
+- a.
+A contract unit receives a Low-Income Housing Tax Credit (LIHTC); and - b. the unit is NOT located in a Qualified Census Tract; and - c. there are comparable tax credit units of the same bedroom size in the building that do not have rental assistance other than the tax credit; and - d. the tax credit rent exceeds the fair market rental (or exception payment standard) minus any utility allowance for tenant paid utilities as determined for units without tax credits above;